Bogdan-Ciurea/PathFinding/README.md

 ## Show Command

-After the file has been read, the user can chose to visualize how the map looks.
+After the file has been read, the user can choose to visualize how the map looks.

 This command can be accessed by typing `show` into the CMD.